Colmehurze/Windows-on-DVD/part1.md

-Part 1 - Booting the live os and setting up software.

-Follow these steps to complete part 1 :
+Follow these steps one by one:

 1. Download the Debian live iso from the main page.